namnguyen21/namnguyen/posts/creating-a-next-js-blog-powered-by-netlifycms-and-deploying-it-on-netlify.md

 ---
 layout: blog
 title: "Creating a Blog with Next.js "
-description: Follow me as I'll walk through the steps of using Next.js to create a blog, NetlifyCMS to create and provide content, and Netlify to deploy the blog effortlessly.
-We'll cover topics such as dynamic routing, static site generation, and CMS integration.
+description: As part 1 of.3 article series, I'll cover the basics of how to create a blog with Next.js.
 date: 2021-02-04T18:48:23.423Z
 thumbnail: /images/uploads/next-blog-netlify.png
 code: